 Melanin & Mental Health connects patients with Black and Latinx mental health providers.
 The platform also hosts Between Sessions, a podcast in which founders Eliza Boquin and Eboni Harris discuss various topics related to mental wellness, self-care and relationships.

 Working at the intersection of mental health and social justice, the NQTTCN helps the LGBTQ+ POC community find fellow queer, POC mental health providers through its online directory.
 “We recognize that systemic oppression and degradation (colonization, white supremacy, ableism, patriarchy, queerphobia, transphobia, xenophobia, capitalism, etc.) lead to our experiences of suffering, trauma, and mental health issues,” the organization writes in its Statement of Care.

 Taraji P. Henson founded The Boris Lawrence Henson Foundation in honor of her late grandfather, who suffered from mental health issues after serving in the Vietnam War.
-The organization has compiled a directory of mental health providers and programs serving the Black community, and will also re-launch its free, virtual therapy program, originally introduced in light of the coronavirus pandemic, on June 5 (keep an eye on the foundation’s website for application forms).
-Allies can text NOSTIGMA to 707070 to donate and help fund free therapy sessions.
+The organization has compiled a directory of mental health providers and programs serving the Black community, and helps connect teens and young adults in need with free local support groups.